mako-framework/docs/06_learn_more/00_authentication.md

 	$user = $this->gatekeeper->createUser('foo@example.org', 'username', 'password', true);

+The ```createGroup``` method allows you to create a new group.
+A group object is returned upon successful creation.

+	$group = $this->gatekeeper->createGroup('admin');

-The ```activateUser``` method activates a user.
-It will return TRUE on success and FALSE if the activation fails.
+The ```activateUser``` method activates a user by his or her action token.
+The methor will return TRUE on success and FALSE if the activation fails.
+The method will also automatically generate a new action token for the user.

 	$activated = $this->gatekeeper->activateUser($token);